uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 The columns :code:`filename` and :code:`subject_id` are mandatory.
 The column :code:`identifier` is recommended to easily identify which results are associated with which repertoire.
 If no identifiers are supplied, random identifiers are generated.
 Any other columns may be defined by the user and will serve as repertoire :code:`labels`, such as for example disease state, HLA type, age or sex.
-These labels may be used as prediction targets of ML models, or as additional information when running specific analysis :ref:`Reports`.
+These labels may be used as prediction targets of ML models, or as additional information when running specific analysis :ref:`Report parameters`.

 For an example of a metadata file, `see here the metadata file <https://ns9999k.webs.sigma2.no/10.11582_2021.00008/cmv_metadata.csv>`_ used to replicate the analysis by `Emerson et al. 2017 <https://doi.org/10.1038/ng.3822>`_.